newptcai/BeeEncoder.jl/README.md

 ```
 A little bit explanation for the first 4 lines

-1. A with `c` at the beginning is a comment.
+1. A line with `c` at the beginning is a comment.
 2. The line with `p`  says that this is a CNF formula with `37` variables and `189` clauses.
 3. `1 0` is a clause which says that variable `1` must be true. `0` is symbol to end a
   clause.
 4. `-6 5` means either the negate of variable `6`  is true or variable `5` is true ...

-As you can see, with integers in the problem, even our modest toy example needs a large numbers of
+As you can see, with integers are needed, even a toy problem needs a large numbers of
 boolean variables.
-Thus most of the time it is not really feasible to write such CNF files manually.
+This is why efficient coding of integers are critical.
+And this is where `BEE`
+helps.

 Now you can try your favourite SAT solver on the problem.
-I often choose
+I often use
 [`CryptoMiniSat`](https://www.msoos.org/cryptominisat5/).
-Assuming that you have it installed, you
+Assuming that you have it on your `PATH`, you
 can now use
 ```
-cryptominisat5 ex_sat.cnf > ex_sa.sol
+cryptominisat5 ex_sat.cnf > ex_sat.sol
 ```
 to solve the problem and save the solution into a file `ex_sat.sol`.
 Most of `ex_sat.sol` are
 comments except the last 3 lines
 ```
 s SATISFIABLE
 v 1 -2 -3 -4 -5 -6 -7 -8 -9 -10 -11 -12 -13 -14 -15 -16 -17 -18 -19 -20 -21 -22
 v -23 -24 -25 -26 -27 -28 -29 -30 -31 -32 -33 34 -35 -36 -37 0
 ```
 It says the problem is satisfiable and one solution is given.
 A number in the line starting with an `v`
-means a variables, without a `-` sign in front of it, it has value `true` otherwise it is `false`.
+means a variables.
+Without a `-` sign in front of it, a variable is assigned the value `true`
+otherwise it is assigned `false`.

 <font size="+2">⚠️ </font> To get back to a solution to `BEE` variables, we use `BumbleSol`, which is
 at the same folder as `BumbleBEE`.
-But `BumbleSol` needs bit help.
+But `BumbleSol` needs bit help 😑️.
 Remove the starting `s` and `v`
-in the `ex_sat.sol`.
-So the last 3 lines should look like this
+in the `ex_sat.sol` to make it like this
 ```
 SATISFIABLE
 1 -2 -3 -4 -5 -6 -7 -8 -9 -10 -11 -12 -13 -14 -15 -16 -17 -18 -19 -20 -21 -22
 -23 -24 -25 -26 -27 -28 -29 -30 -31 -32 -33 34 -35 -36 -37 0
 ```
 Then we can run